dashjoin/platform/README.md

 index | $index() | Generates a unique row index ID streamdata | $streamdata(args) | Streaming equivalent is crawl that can be used in conjunction with ETLStream.
-Args is an object with the following keys: url specifies the source, streaming is a boolean indicating whether streaming is turned on or off, jsonpath is a JSON path expression that selects the field in a large JSON document that contains an array to be streamed, jsondepth is an alternative to jsonpath that specifies at with tree depth the streaming content can be found table2object | $table2object(table) | Given a table with two columns, returns an object by interpreting the first column as keys and the second as values
+Args is an object with the following keys: url specifies the source, streaming is a boolean indicating whether streaming is turned on or off, jsonpath is a JSON path expression that selects the field in a large JSON document that contains an array to be streamed, jsondepth is an alternative to jsonpath that specifies at with tree depth the streaming content can be found table2object | $table2object(table) | Given a table with two columns, returns an object by interpreting the first column as keys and the second as values download | $download() | Downloads a list of URLs to the upload folder djVersion | $djVersion | Returns the platform version information djRoles | $djRoles | Returns the roles of the current user djUser | $djUser | Returns the current user's name

 ### Access Control